 Dendrobiums come from Asia and the Pacific including Australasia.
 They grow best throughout Qld and northern NSW and have no leaf drop, so they’re pretty easy-care.
 Water generously in summer and keep them dry in winter.
 For beginners, try growing the soft- caned types in dappled shade.
 The floral emblem of Queensland, the Cooktown Orchid, is a dendrobium.

 Also called moth orchids, these orchids are native to south-east Asia from the Himalayas to Cape York Peninsula.
-The elegant blooms appear on long, arching stems for up to six months of the year.
+The elegant blooms on the Phalaenopsis appear on long, arching stems for up to six months of the year.
 Easy- care and highly recommended for beginners, they’re traditionally pink or white but now also flower in lavender, yellow, deep red and variegated forms.
 Give them plenty of light but not direct sunlight during the summer.
 A shade cloth should not allow more than 70% of sunlight through.